Furrah/blog/content/food/Asian/ramen.md

 ## Method

 1. rehydrate shiitake mushrooms and set aside for 30mins. were gonna need the liquid later!

-2. Heat sesame oil in a pan and add gigner, garlic, and shallot
+2. Heat sesame oil in a pan and add ginger, garlic, and shallot
 3. Add chopped shiitake mushroom and cook for a minute
 4. Add 1tsp doubanjiang and 3 tbsp of miso and mix
 5. Add ground sesame seeds and 1 tbsp sugar